 Demi, is a 21-year-old Multi-award-Winning Social Entrepreneur who describes herself as a “Campaigner, Educator and Violence Specialist”.
 She is the founding dictator of The 4Front Project, a youth-led social enterprise on a mission to empower young people and communities to improve their lives while understanding and reducing serious youth violence and the systemic conditions that cause it.
 In 2014 she was recognised as Cosmopolitan Magazine’s “Ultimate Campaigner” at the Ultimate Women Awards.
 This year she made the Forbes top ’30 under 30′ social entrepreneurs in Europe list.
 She is studying a law degree at the London School of Economics.

-Tonsil Chowdhury, Co-founder of the Northen Police Monitoring Project and GM Law Centre.
+Tanzil Chowdhury, Co-founder of the Northen Police Monitoring Project and GM Law Centre.

-Tonsil Chowdhury has a doctorate in Law from the University of Manchester, where he teaches in Public Law, Counter-Terrorism and Jurisprudence.
+Tanzil Chowdhury has a doctorate in Law from the University of Manchester, where he teaches in Public Law, Counter-Terrorism and Jurisprudence.
 His current research adopts a genealogical approach to understanding the UK’s legal power to declare war and deploy troops abroad.
 He also co-founded the Northern Police Monitoring Project and Greater Manchester Law Centre.

 Shareefa Energy, Spoken Word Artist.